Lucius Volusius Saturninus (consul 12 BC)

-Lucius Volusius Saturninus, also known as Lucius Volusius (died AD 20) was a Roman Senator from the powerful plebeian Volusia gens, or family.
+Lucius Volusius Saturninus, also known as Lucius Volusius (died AD 20), was a Roman Senator from the powerful plebeian Volusia gens, or family.
 He was a cousin of emperor Tiberius.

 Biography

 Early life

-Volusius came from an ancient and distinguished Senatorial family, that according to Tacitus (56 – 120) had never risen above the praetorship until then.
+Volusius came from an ancient and distinguished Senatorial family, that according to Tacitus (56–120) had never risen above the praetorship until then.
 His father was Quintus Volusius a prefect who served under Cicero in 51 BC to 50 BC in Cilicia and was a pupil of his in oratory.
 His mother was Claudia, aunt of the future Roman emperor Tiberius.
-He had a sister named was Volusia Saturnina.
+He had a sister named Volusia Saturnina.

 Career

 Volusius was a homo novus, the first member of his family to serve as a suffect consul in 12 BC, replacing Publius Sulpicius Quirinius.
 According to Tacitus, he held censorial functions for the selection of equestrians as members of the judicature, and became the first person in his family to amass wealth, for which his family became greatly conspicuous.

 Following his consulship, Volusius was admitted to the septemviri epulonum.
 Several years later he served as proconsular governor of Africa for 7/6 BC, as attested by coins of Acholla and Hadrumetum.
 From AD 4 to 5, Volusius served as a Roman Governor of Syria.
 Based on inscriptional evidence, the Horrea Volusiana was either built by Volusius or his grandson Quintus Volusius Saturninus, consul in 56.